Fired Florida Data Scientist Launches A Coronavirus Dashboard Of Her Own

 Rebekah Jones was fired last month from her job at the Florida Department of Health, where she helped create a data portal about the state's COVID-19 cases.
 Now, she has created a dashboard of her own.

-In some ways, Jones's new portal for Florida coronavirus data looks a lot like the state health department's.
+In some ways, Jones' new portal for Florida coronavirus data looks a lot like the state health department's.
 But it has a few key differences that reflect just how contentious coronavirus data has become amid politicized arguments about whether it's safe for states to reopen.

-Case in point: Jones's dashboard has a map that shows which Florida counties are ready for the next phase of reopening.
+Case in point: Jones' dashboard has a map that shows which Florida counties are ready for the next phase of reopening.
 By her calculations, only two of the state's 67 counties at the moment meet the state's criteria for further easing restrictions.

 Jones says she was originally tasked with building essentially the same type of dashboard for the health department's website in her role as a geographic information system manager — until it became clear what the results would show.

-"When I went to show them what the report card would say for each county, among other things they asked me to delete the report card because it showed that no counties, pretty much, were ready for reopening," she says.
+"When I went to show them what the report card would say for each county, among other things, they asked me to delete the report card because it showed that no counties, pretty much, were ready for reopening," she says.
 "And they didn't want to draw attention to that."

 Jones says a superior asked her to open up the data and alter the numbers so that the state's coronavirus positivity rating would change from 18% to 10% — and the state would appear to meet its target to reopen.